 Imagine undergoing Gastric Banding (Lap-Band) only for it to be an utter failure.

-Deciding to undergo bariatric surgery, Joanne began research surgeons in the United States to escape the 5.5 to 6-year wait list (similar wait lists occur in other provinces like Nova Scotia, Canada).
-A resident from British Columbia, Canada, Joanne traveled to Seattle, Washington in the United States to undergo Lap-Band Surgery.
+Deciding to undergo bariatric surgery, Joanne began research surgeons in the United States to escape the 5.5 to the 6-year wait list (similar wait lists occur in other provinces like Nova Scotia, Canada).
+A resident of British Columbia, Canada, Joanne traveled to Seattle, Washington in the United States to undergo Lap-Band Surgery.

 After receiving her Lap-Band surgery, she began experiencing a very common complication and side effect: vomiting.
 For three years, she regularly began vomiting living in total discomfort.
 She consulted US bariatric surgeons, and they didn’t realize that there is a fill and told her there is no liquid (fill)…